skorpakov/mmmunki/README.md

 Measure light source spectrum and color temperature and save data to light.txt file.
     mmmunki -l light.txt
-Now you can analyze it in Spectral calculator: https://cielab.xyz/spectralcalc_en.php.
+Now you can analyze it in [Spectral calculator](https://cielab.xyz/spectralcalc_en.php).
 To calculate CRI paste data to text area, open “Additional features and advanced settings” and press “IES-TM-30-15, CRI and CQS” button.

 ## Sample profiling routine using Argyll CMS